 Keep reading to learn more about the industry and different career paths you can take.

-Train for an Electrical Career
+Train for an Electrical, Industrial Technology or Electronics Career

 Our EEIT program can be completed in just a year.
-From labs with the same tools and tech used by professionals in the field to supportive instructors with industry experience, UTI can be great place to get trained.
+From labs with the same tools and tech used by professionals in the field to supportive instructors with industry experience, UTI can be a great place to get trained.

-Careers in the Electrical Field
+Types of Careers in the Electrical Field

-With electrical training, there are various electrical technician related careers a graduate could pursue.
+With electrical training, there are various electrical technician-related careers a graduate could pursue.

 Electrician's assistant